SidonTheTroll/Erstes-Jahr/Biology/9-biomolecules.md

+# Biomolecules

-Biomolecules: the molecules that are found in living organisms
+- **Biomolecules**: the molecules that are found in living organisms

-Human body is made up of many chemicals and they contribute to the biomolecules
+Human body is made up of many chemicals and they contribute to the biomolecules.

-• Human diet mainly consists of proteins, carbohydrates and fats
+- Human diet mainly consists of proteins, carbohydrates and fats

-Protein: C, H, O, N, S
+**Protein**: C, H, O, N, S
-Carbohydrates: C, H, O
+**Carbohydrates**: C, H, O
-Fats: C, H, O
+**Fats**: C, H, O

-Nucleic acid consists of DNA and RNA
+- Nucleic acid consists of DNA and RNA
-Its components are C, H, O, N, P
+    - Its components are C, H, O, N, P

-Enzymes: C, H, O, N, S
+- Enzymes: C, H, O, N, S

-• Approximately 27 different elements are found in the human body
+- Approximately 27 different elements are found in the human body.

-Other elements: Calcium, Iodine, Iron, Magnesium, Phosphorus, Sodium, Zinc
+**Other elements**: Calcium, Iodine, Iron, Magnesium, Phosphorus, Sodium, Zinc

-Some animals also have gold and radioactive materials in their body
+> Some animals also have gold and radioactive materials in their body

-Micro and macro nutrients:
+- Micro and macro nutrients:
-Micro: found in low quantities
+    - Micro: found in low quantities
-Macro: found in high quantities
+    - Macro: found in high quantities

-More micro nutrients: physiological disorders
+- **More micro nutrients**: physiological disorders
-Less micro and/or macro elements: deficiency
+- **Less micro and/or macro elements**: deficiency

-Vitamin A, D, E, K: fat soluble
+**Vitamin A, D, E, K**: fat soluble
-Vitamin B, C: water-soluble
+**Vitamin B, C**: water-soluble

 # 2/6/23